richpeck/exception_handler/README.md

   <h5>💬 Locales</h5>
 </div>

-Locales are used to denote interchangeable text (for different languages).
+Locales are used to denote interchangeable text.

 We've used it for a different purpose - to provide text for our "show" view.
 The beauty of this is that 1) It's entirely modular & 2) It's extensible (we are able to use as many locales as required)...